 Shielded Metal Arc Welding (SMAW)

 Known in the welding trade as stick welding or manual metal arc welding/MMA, shielded metal arc welding is a type of manual arc welding method.
 A consumable electrode and the workpiece melt after an electric arc shoots between them.
 This interaction between the electrode and workpiece creates a weld pool that eventually cools into a joint.
 The electrode’s flux coating serves as a shielding gas against contamination from the environment.
 It has many applications in the fields of industrial fabrication, steel construction, alloy production, iron production and non-ferrous fabrication.

 Also referred to as tungsten inert gas (TIG) welding, this is a welding process that uses a tungsten electrode to create a weld in a helium or argon (an inert gas) environment.
 Either of these gases can shield the weld area from atmospheric contamination such as oxidation.
 Gas tungsten arc welding is usually applied to weld sections of copper alloys, magnesium, stainless steel and aluminum.
 The aerospace industry makes heavy use of this process as well as the fields of maintenance, filler metal alloy production and nuclear canister safety.

 ETI School of Skilled Trades Welding Program

-The ETI School of Skilled Trade can teach you everything you need to know about the different types of welding processes.
-If you want to learn more about the ETI’s Welding Program, welding jobs or welding careers, fill out the form above and ask us any questions you may have.
+ETI School of Skilled Trades can teach you everything you need to know about the different types of welding processes.
+If you want to learn more about the ETI’s Welding Program, welding jobs or welding careers, fill out the form below and ask us any questions you may have.
 You can also reach us at (888) 830-7678.